Update: All sections revised.

 The Kia PV5 is set to be the brand’s first mid-sized, purpose-built vehicle (PBV), launching globally this year.
 As part of Kia’s PBV business strategy, it was unveiled as a concept during the Consumer Electronics Show 2024 event in Las Vegas alongside two other PBV concepts, the PV7 and PV1.

-I got to explore the Kia PV5 Concept at the 2024 Paris Motor Show, and here are my expectations from the production model.
+I got to explore the realistic Kia PV5 Concept at the 2024 Paris Motor Show, and the van has now been revealed in production form.
+Here’s everything we know about its U.S. release:

 The PV5 concept was presented at CES in various versions, including Basic, High Roof, Robotaxi and Pickup, with potential for arrival in the US market in 2026.